1 Chronicles Chapter 20 Summary

 Discussion Questions for 1 Chronicles, Chapter 20

 3. Compare 2 Samuel 11:1 to 1 Chronicles 20:1.
-What are the similarities/differences between these two verses?
+What are the similarities and differences between these two verses?
 What do we learn about Joab’s leadership as a commander?

 4. Read 2 Samuel 11-12.
 Why do you think the author of Chronicles leaves the story of David and Bathsheba out?
 What would be the benefit?

 8. In verses 4-7, who are the Israelites at war against?
-What do you think the relevance is for including these stories about defeating giants?
+What do you think the relevance is of including these stories about defeating giants?

 9. Who is Shimea?
-Read 1 Samuel 16:9, was David chosen for king over him?
-Could have this caused bitterness in his heart?
+Read 1 Samuel 16:9.
+Was David chosen as king over him?
+Could this have caused bitterness in his heart?
 What is implied that he did in verse 7 if his son is defeating giants?
-What can we learn from his example to not let bitterness take root in our hearts?
-How can we be an effective leader that doesn't cause people to be bitter?
+What can we learn from his example to avoid letting bitterness take root in our hearts?
+How can we be effective leaders who don't cause people to be bitter?

 Key Words/Phrase